Ben Stern

-Ben Stern (September 21, 1921 – February 28, 2024) was a Polish Holocaust survivor, activist, and author.
+Ben Stern (September 21, 1921 – February 28, 2024) was a Polish-born Jewish Holocaust survivor, activist, and author.

 Early life

 Bendet Sztern was born in Warsaw, Poland, in 1921, the second youngest of his parents' eventual nine children.
 In 1928, at the age of 7, his family moved to Mogielnica, Poland, where his father studied religious texts and his mother managed their family's liquor store.
 Stern attended public school.

 In September 1933, fearing he would be seized when Germany invaded Poland, he left by train for Soviet-occupied Poland.

 World War II

 Following the German invasion in 1939, his family was sent to a ghetto in Mogielnica, Poland, and then, in November 1940, on to the Warsaw Ghetto where his father died in 1942.
 On August 15, 1942, Stern was separated from his family.
 While he was sent to the Majdanek concentration camp, where his assignment was to wash potatoes, most of his family perished in the Treblinka extermination camp.
 His mother, eight brothers and one sister were all killed.

 Stern was later doomed by one of Josef Mengele "selections" at Auschwitz but evaded death by reporting a false prisoner number.
 Ben Stern was tattooed in the concentration camps with the number 129592 and a triangle indicating he was a dangerous Jew.

 Close to the end of the war, he survived an attempted bombing of a Jewish barrack when a guard failed to ignite the bomb.

 On April 3, 1945, Stern was one of the seven thousand boys that left Buchenwald on their death march.
 After 35 days of marching to the Tyrolian mountains, surviving on only four boiled potatoes each day, only 156 survived.

 On May 3, 1945, Stern was liberated by the United States Army.
 Stern met his wife, Chaya "Helen" Kielmanowicz (d.
 2018), in the Bergen-Belsen displaced persons camp following the end of the war; the two married six weeks later.

 By the end of World War II, Stern had survived 2 Jewish ghettos (Mogielnica and Warsaw), 9 concentration camps (Majdanek, Auschwitz-Birkenau, Buna-Monovice, Jewishowice/Brzezinki, Buchenwald, Ohrdruf, Grafinkl, Celten Lager, Liebanau by Lauffen), and 2 death marches in January and April 1945.